supermallhq/ios-interview/README.md

+# Supermall iOS interview project

-# Welcome to the iOS interview project for Supermall!
+Welcome to the iOS interview project for Supermall!

 ### Your Task